szkrd/job-interviews/tools/cors-proxies/README.md

 Here's a curated list of free APIs: https://github.com/public-apis/public-apis

-So far only TMDB.

-TODO (at least): OpenWeatherMap, GitHub.
+So far only TMDB works.
+Api prefix can be a single slash ('/'), that means no prefix will be used.

+- **TODO**: add support for at least OpenWeatherMap and GitHub.
+- **TODO**: mention that OWM needs token activation (https://home.openweathermap.org/api_keys)

 ## REST client